EBISPOT/hancestro/README.md

 - Moved from HERMIT to ELK as our ontology reasoner
 	- Adjusted some axiomatisations to conform to OWL2-EL to maintain reasoned hierarchy with ELK.

-See the [release notes](https://github.com/EBISPOT/hancestro/releases) for further details of most recent changes.
+See the [release notes](https://github.com/EBISPOT/hancestro/releases) for further details of most recent changes or check out our new [automatically generated ontology diff report](https://github.com/EBISPOT/hancestro/blob/main/src/ontology/reports/release-diff.md).